 The answer is yes.
 It’s not a snap-of-the-fingers change.
 It’s more like boiling-water change.
 If I’m depressed and I play the happy song, I can sit up.
 Then I can put my feet on the floor.
 Then I can stand up.
 Then I can put one foot in front of the other.
 Then I can make my way to the shower.
+Then I take my cbd oil for anxiety to feel better throughout the day.
 Then I can keep moving, slowly building momentum for the rest of the day.

 What do you think?
 Sound crazy?
 I’m curious to know your thoughts–and I’d love-love-love to hear from anyone who tries this (or a variation) for him or herself.